c-sky/csky-linux/README.md

 them from source code into vmlinux.
 How to run, See: https://github.com/c-sky/buildroot/blob/master/board/qemu/csky/readme.txt

-uClibc-ng.org upstream is finished, and "gcc glibc binutils qemu ..." upstream is on going and the source code is on: https://github.com/c-sky
+I've finished uClibc-ng.org upstream and "gcc glibc binutils qemu ..." upstream is on going and the source code is here: https://github.com/c-sky

 It's my first patchset to linux and any feedback is welcome :)